-Both municipalities recognize the connection between the natural environment and quality of life and strive to protect, preserve and enhance natural systems and environmentally significant areas.
+Both municipalities recognize the connection between the natural environment and quality of life and strive to protect, preserve and enhance natural systems and environmentally significant areas, while promoting appropriate development.

-- 3.4.1 When making land use decisions, each municipality will: - utilize and incorporate measures which minimize possible impacts to important water resources; - determine appropriate land use patterns in the vicinity of any water resources or water features; - c) establish appropriate setbacks to maintain water quality, flood water conveyance and storage, bank stability and habitat.
+- 3.4.1 When making land use decisions, each municipality will: - a) utilize and incorporate measures which minimize possible impacts to important water resources; - b) determine appropriate land use patterns in the vicinity of significant water resources and other water features; - c) establish appropriate setbacks to maintain water quality, flood water conveyance and storage, bank stability and habitat. - 3.4.2 The developer of lands identified to contain an environmentally significant site shall contact Alberta Environment and Parks and may be required to conduct an environmental impact assessment (EIA).

-- 3.4.2 Lands that have been identified that may contain an environmentally sensitive feature may be required to conduct an environmental impact assessment (EIA) and the proponent should contact Alberta Environment and Parks. - 3.4.3 Lands that have been identified that may contain a historic resource may be required to conduct a historical resource impact assessment (HRIA) and the proponent should consult the Historical Resources Act and Alberta Culture and Tourism. - 3.4.4 Both municipalities should consider the provincial Water for Life Strategy and Wetland Policy when making land use decisions with the goal of sustaining environment and economic benefits. - 3.4.5 Both municipalities should consider making compatible land use decisions on lands adjacent to the existing Provincial Parks and Public Land Use Zone (PLUZ).
+- 3.4.3 The developer of lands identified to contain a historic resource shall consult the Historical Resources Act and Alberta Culture and Tourism and may be required to conduct a historical resource impact assessment (HRIA). - 3.4.4 Both municipalities should consider the provincial Water for Life Strategy and Wetland Policy when making land use decisions with the goal of sustaining environment and economic benefits. - 3.4.5 Both municipalities should consider making compatible land use decisions on lands adjacent to the Public Land Use Zones (PLUZ).